 For more information on the definition of welding stress and its manifestation in production, it is recommended to read the previous blog post: Analysis of Welding Stress and Deformation Problems in Steel Structure Bridges.

-Key Strategies for Preventing and Controlling Welding Stress
+Preventing and Controlling Welding Stress on Steel Bridge Fabrication

 Furthermore, excessively concentrated welds in a component can lead to more uneven weld stress distribution and potentially complex weld stress concentrations.
 It is worth noting that high weld joint stiffness can induce significant restraint stresses during welding, which increases the likelihood of cracking.
 Therefore, the obvious solution is to use weld joints with lower stiffness to avoid longitudinal and transverse weld residual stresses.